Venya2104/Venya-Jeevan-/README.md

 ### Présentation Personnelle

-//Décrivez en quelques phrases vos objectifs à cours terme et long terme si vou en avez : I've been more of a artist than a designer my entire life.
+//Décrivez en quelques phrases vos objectifs à cours terme et long terme si vou en avez :

+I've been more of a artist than a designer my entire life.
 As a contemporary art pratice major back home in India and then coming to ESAD as a Digital Art and Design student was a challenge and an experiment that I absolutely looked forward to and its been amazing so far.

-Currently I am looking to expand my knowledge in the 3D space, web deisgn and Graphic Design space.
-Blender, Unity, Figma, Midjourney and everything else has been a very new experience.
+In short term I am currently looking to expand my knowledge in the 3D space, web deisgn and Graphic Design.
+Blender, Unity, Figma, Midjourney, Unreal engine and everything else has been a very new experience.
 I want to get indepth knowledge and up my skillset with these softwares.
-I also want to delve deep into design srudies and design theories.
+I also want to delve deep into design studies and design theories.
 I want to experiment with Illustrator and Photoshop and gain a deep knowledge of design studies in general and find my design practice.

 In long term I want to be able to run my own art and design studio.
-I don't have an complete idea but I do have an utline, I want to run Design agency and at the same time have my own studio for printmaking and painting.
+I don't have an complete idea but I do have an outline, I want to run my own design agency and at the same time have my own art studio for printmaking and painting.
+I want to live as an artist and designer while managing my responsisbilites back home.

 ### Compétences Actuelles